Duplex Hecke Algebras and Related Quantum Schur Duality: Introduction

 \section{Introduction}

 An algebraic group $G$ is called a semi-reductive group if $G$ is a semi-direct product of a reductive closed subgroup $G_0$ and the unipotent radical $U$.
-When the underground field is of characteristic $p>0$, the study of semi-reductive algebraic groups and their Lie algebras becomes very important to lots of cases.
+When the underground field is of characteristic $p>0$, the study of semi-reductive algebraic groups and their Lie algebras is very important in many aspects of the representation theory (see \cite{OSY} or \cite{SXY}).

 Let $G={\rm GL}(V)$ and $\nu$ be the natural representation on $V$.
 Let $\underline{V}$ be a one-dimensional extension of $V$.
 Then we have a typical enhanced reductive algebraic group $\underline{G}=G\times_\nu V $, which is a closed subgroup of ${\rm GL}(\underline{V})$.
 The enhanced reductive group $\underline{G}$ is naturally a semi-reductive group.
-By the classical Schur-Weyl duality, the study of polynomial representations of general linear groups produces Schur algebra.
-By analogy of this, the tensor representations of an enhanced group $\underline{G}$ naturally produce the so-called enhanced Schur algebra $\mathcal{E}(n,r)$, which is the algebra generated by the image of $\underline{G}$ in the $r^{th}$ tensor representation $V^{\otimes r}$.
-In order to develop the enhanced Schur algebra and their representations and to investigate dualities of variant groups and algebras in the enhanced tensor representations, the degenerate doubled Hecke algebra, denoted by $\mathcal{H}_r$, is introduced in \cite{DDHA}.
+By the classical Schur-Weyl duality, the study of polynomial representations of general linear groups produces Schur algebras.
+By analogy of this, the tensor representations of an enhanced group $\underline{G}$ naturally produce the so-called enhanced Schur algebra $\mathcal{E}(n,r)$, which is the algebra generated by the image of $\underline{G}$ in the $r$-{th} tensor representation of $\underline{V}^{\otimes r}$.
+In order to develop the representation of enhanced Schur algebras and to investigate dualities of invariant groups and algebras in the enhanced tensor representations, the degenerate duplex Hecke algebra, denoted by $\mathcal{H}_r$, is introduced in \cite{SXY}.

-The following results about degenerate doubled Hecke algebras are established in \cite{DDHA}:
+The following results about degenerate duplex Hecke algebras are established in \cite{SXY}: